Neera Tanden: 2008 Obama general election campaign

 After Barack Obama was nominated as the Democratic presidential candidate, Tanden was one of the first, and also one of the few former-Clinton campaign staffers to join his team.
 She was domestic policy director for his successful general election campaign.

 Obama administration

 Tanden served in the Obama administration as senior adviser to Secretary Kathleen Sebelius of the Department of Health and Human Services.
 She helped to draft the administration's health care legislation, including work specific to its proposed, but later withdrawn, public option.
 She also negotiated with Congress and stakeholders on several provisions of the bill.
 She has been described as one of the "key architects" of the Affordable Care Act.

 Center for American Progress

 In 2003, Tanden had a central role in the founding of the Center for American Progress (CAP).
 Tanden worked as Senior Vice President for Domestic Policy, while also serving as Senior Vice President for Academic Affairs and, starting in 2010, as Chief Operating Officer.

 On November 1, 2011, Tanden succeeded John Podesta as CAP's president and CEO.

-In 2016, a hacker obtained access to Podesta's private emails, which included exchanges with Tanden.
-The emails were then published on WikiLeaks.
-In one exchange, on August 11, 2015, while discussing news that Harvard University law professor Lawrence Lessig was exploring a bid for the Democratic nomination, Tanden wrote of Lessig, "I fucking hate that guy."
-Lessig responded to the incident by saying that while he supported whistle blowing and a pardon of Edward Snowden, Tanden should not have to be burdened with having her private emails scrutinized and that it was not in the public interest.
-Tanden called the release of her personal communications, which often feature her blunt private assessments, a painful experience to endure.